Camera Settings & Manual Mode Guide

 The Real Problem With Learning Camera Settings

 Most photography guides teach settings like vocabulary words, where aperture means this, shutter speed does that, and ISO is a number between here and there.
+(Sound familiar?
+It's one of the most common things photographers get stuck on.)

 Then they leave you standing in front of a sunset, camera in hand, wondering which number goes where.